Upcoming Trips: 2020 Monhegan Island, ME

 Reserving your space is simple:

-B.) Pay your $300 per person deposit to hold the space and lock in the price, then return within 14 days and pay your balance or call us to set up a monthly payment schedule.
+Pay your $300 per person deposit to hold the space and lock in the price, then after January 17, 2020 we will get in touch to finalize details.

 STANDARD Per Person: $2639 per person, shared hotel room.

 Deposit of $300/pp to hold space (click here).

 This year, there are two deluxe options :

 A. Monhegan House 1st floor suite: These suites feature a queen bed, sleeper sofa, a highly-coveted private bath, and since they are on the ground floor, you'll dodge one of Monhegan's other delightfully quaint features... lack of elevators.
 ONLY ONE OF THESE ROOMS IS STILL AVAILABLE!